thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

 ###Total evidence (tip-dating) analyses
 Four total evidence analyses were performed with 43 prior ages set as fixed for fossil terminals (see Table S2 for fossil ages), as well as the alternative options:

+####Analyses from Ronquist et al. approach
 1. TD-offsetexp: 43 fixed age priors at fossil tips, and a node prior set at the root following an off set exponential distribution
 2. TD-noroot: 43 fixed age priors at fossil tips only
 3. TD-lognormal: 43 fixed age priors at fossil tips, and a node prior set at the root following a lognormal distribution

 The following command lines were added, replacing the node calibration settings from above, with last two command lines removed according to analysis: